 The Best Bike Saddle

-What's the best bike saddle?
-We took 17 of the top bicycle saddles available and put them through the paces to find out.
-We wanted to know if each could offer comfort, performance, and a competitive weight without compromise.
-To discover the answer, we rode on these contenders in all conditions and for long distances, from muddy mountain bike races, 100-plus mile road races, to rainy morning commutes.
-They were rated on comfort, performance, versatility and weight to determine our award winning selection.
+Looking for the best bike saddle?
+In our effort to determine the answer, we put 17 contenders through the paces to find out.
+We tested each saddle, measuring their performance in a variety of metrics to discover which one offered the most comfort, performance, and a competitive weight – without compromise.
+We rode on these contenders in all conditions and for long distances, from muddy mountain bike races, 100-plus mile road races, to rainy morning commutes.
+They were rated on comfort, performance, versatility, and weight in order to carefully choose our award winning selection.
 This review will aid you in your quest to find the best perch from which to experience your next ride.

 Read the full review below >